 In one or two sentences please describe your strategies regarding the following.

 Provision of training:

-I will provide one-to-one training/mentoring (tailored to your project, background and personal qualities) in the process of scientific research, through comment on and discussion of literature, experimental protocols, data and your writing.
+Your second supervisor(s) and I will together provide one-to-one training/mentoring in the process of scientific research, through comment on and discussion of literature, experimental protocols, data and your writing.
+This will be tailored to your project, background and personal qualities.
 I will give general guidance on technical methods, and will delegate detailed technical training to second supervisors, post-docs, technicians and experienced PhD students.

 Progression monitoring and management:

-In most supervision meetings I will remind you about HAU PhD milestones and journal paper targets, and discuss with you progress towards them, but motivation to achieve them has to come from you.
-I will advise you on objectives to achieve these milestones, and I anticipate that you will increasingly take responsibility for deciding your objectives as you transition to being an independent researcher.
+Most supervision meetings will be with both me and the second supervisor(s), and we will remind you about HAU PhD milestones and journal paper targets, and discuss with you progress towards them, but motivation to achieve them has to come from you.
+We will advise you on objectives to achieve these milestones, and we anticipate that you will increasingly take responsibility for deciding your objectives as you transition to being an independent researcher.

-My preferred communication is by email and by face-to-face meetings.
-I will normally check email at least every other day, and I will let you know in advance if I am away from email contact for more than two days.
-I will give you my landline and mobile numbers and, if necessary, text/phone can be used to alert me to urgent issues.
+Preferred communication is by email and by face-to-face meetings.
+I work part-time and will normally check email every few days.
+I will let you know in advance if I am away from email contact for more than a few days.
+I will give you my mobile number and, if necessary, text can be used to initiate a dialogue on urgent issues.
 At the end of each meeting, the next meeting date is usually arranged, and any extra meetings needed can be arranged by email.

 How often do your PhD students see you in a timetabled group meeting?

 Meetings will normally be one PhD student with supervisors in order to provide bespoke supervision.
 Suggestions will frequently be made for other specific PhD students to meet separately to learn detailed techniques from.